 We’d love to meet you and show you our facility.
-Tours are given by appointment between 9:15 and 10:00 am, Monday through Saturday.
+Tours are given by appointment between 9:15 and 10:00 am, Tuesdays, Thursdays, and Saturdays.
 (Sorry, no tours on Sundays.)
 If your dog is staying for an evaluation, we ask that you leave your dog in the car while you first take a tour, then we’ll bring your dog inside and get him/her started integrating into a play group.

 Do I need to to provide proof of current vaccinations and giardia test results before bringing my dog for an evaluation?

 Yes.
-Prior to your dog’s evaluation appointment, we will need the following: 1) proof of current rabies and DHPPV vaccinations; 2) proof of bordetella (kennel cough) vaccination given within the last six months; and 3) fecal test results showing your dog has tested negative for giardia.
-Please have your veterinarian fax these documents directly to our office at (707) 763-3886.
+Prior to your dog’s evaluation appointment, we will need the following: 1) proof of current rabies, DHPPV, and CIV vaccinations; 2) proof of bordetella (kennel cough) vaccination given within the last six months; and 3) fecal test results showing your dog has tested negative for giardia.

 What time should I bring my dog on check-in day?

 Please arrive no later than 30 minutes prior to office closing times.
 If your dog will be checking in Monday through Saturday, please arrive no later than 5:30 pm.
 On Sundays, please arrive no later than 2:30 pm.